Saturday, April 23, 2011

 1977: Aaron Fink, lead guitarist of Breaking Benjamin

-1974: Shavo Odadjian, bassist for System of a Down, was born in Yerevan, Armenian SSR.
+1974: Shavo Odadjian, songwriter and bassist for System of a Down, was born in Yerevan, Armenian SSR.

 1979: Daniel Johns, songwriter, vocalist, pianist and guitarist of Silverchair ("Freak"), was born in Newcastle, New South Wales, Australia.